ros-navigation/navigation2/nav2_bringup/README.md

 ```

 In RVIZ:
+* Add "map" to subscribe topic "/map"
+* Add "RobotModel", set "Description Source" with "File", set "Description File" with the name of the urdf file for your robot (example: turtlebot3_burger.urdf)"
 * Localize the robot using “2D Pose Estimate” button.
 * Send the robot a goal using “2D Nav Goal” button.